Carer's Allowance is money for people who care for

 In some cases, you may meet the conditions for both Carer's

-Allowance and another benefit, such as State Retirement Pension, or contributory
+Allowance (CA) and another benefit, such as State Retirement Pension, or contributory

 Employment and Support Allowance.
 As these

-not receive a payment even though you would if it weren't for the
+receive a payment of CA - even though you would if it weren't for

-this might also allow you to get an extra amount, called a carer's
+entitlement to it allows you to get an extra amount,